heywoodlh/heywoodlh.io/_posts/2020-11-08-Linux-MacOS-Setup.md

 title: 'My "Linux-like" MacOS Setup'
 layout: post
 permalink: linux-macos-setup
-tags: all, linux, macos, security, x86
+tags: [ linux, macos, security, x86 ]
 ---

 This article is my attempt to document my attempt to take the things I like best about desktop Linux and apply them on MacOS through open source tools.